mgp/book-notes/leanpub-manual.markdown

 ## Leanpub Manual

+* A dedication is added through your book's Settings page, and is put before the Table of Contents.
+* Adding About the Author text on the Settings page overrides the About You text on your account profile.
+* Coupons let you sell your book at a discounted price, or let reviewers get free copies.
+* Only e-mail your readers once or twice a month at most.
 * Markdown supports almost all the Kramdown extensions, with the exception of HTML blocks and `<<` becoming the left guillemet.
 * Attributes should be alone on a line, with blank lines above and below.
 * Technical books are on 8.5"x11" paper with inch margins, leaving 6.5"x9" to work with.